RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display pillarboxes for gamelist videos** _Only for legacy theme sets_

 With this option enabled, there are black pillarboxes (and to a lesser extent letterboxes) displayed around videos with non-standard aspect ratios.
 This will probably be most commonly used for vertical arcade shooters, or for game systems that has a screen in portrait orientation.
 For wider than normal videos, letterboxes are added, but this is quite rare compared to videos in portrait orientation.
-This option looks good with some theme sets such as rbsimple-DE, but on others it may be more visually pleasing to disable it.
+This option looks good with some theme sets such as slate-DE, but on others it may be more visually pleasing to disable it.
 On less wide displays such as those in 4:3 aspect ratio this option should probably be disabled as it may otherwise add quite excessive letterboxing.
 This option is only available for legacy theme sets as it's otherwise managed by the theme author.

 **Render scanlines for gamelist videos** _Only for legacy theme sets_